Generic name: lithium carbonate

 Lithium ER Dosage and Administration

-Dosage must be individualized according to serum levels and clinical response.
-Regular monitoring of the patient's clinical state and serum lithium levels is necessary.
-Serum levels should be determined twice per week during the acute phase, and until the serum level and clinical condition of the patient have been stabilized.
+Such doses will normally produce an effective serum lithium concentration ranging between 1.0 and 1.5 mEq/L. Dosage must be individualized according to serum concentrations and clinical response.
+Regular monitoring of the patient's clinical state and of serum lithium concentrations is necessary.
+Serum concentrations should be determined twice per week during the acute phase, and until the serum concentrations and clinical condition of the patient have been stabilized.

 How is Lithium ER Supplied